wavefrontHQ/docs/pages/doc/csp_area_differences.md

 <p><strong>Where</strong>: In the Operations for Applications user interface.</p>
 <p><strong>How</strong>: As a user with the <strong>Proxies</strong> permission, you must configure the proxy to authenticate to Operations for Applications with an Operations for Applications API token that have the <strong>Proxies</strong> permission.
 For details, see <a href="proxies_installing.html#install-a-proxy-from-the-ui">Install a Proxy from the UI</a>.</p>
 </td>
 <td><strong>Note</strong>: The Wavefront proxy authenticates with a VMware Cloud services access token obtained from server to server OAuth app credentials or from a VMware Cloud services API token.
-Proxy authentication with an Operations for Applications API token is with limited support to be used only for a <a href="integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens">list of integrations</a>.
+Proxy authentication with an Operations for Applications API token is still possible and supported only for a <a href="integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens">limited list of integrations</a>.
 <p><strong>Who</strong>:
 <ul>
 <li>For proxy installation, users with the <strong>Proxies</strong> Operations for Applications service role.</li>